ringlej/ptxdist/doc/dev_manual.rst

 .. important:: Discover somehow hidden dependencies with one more last check!

 Up to this point all the development of the new package was done in an already built BSP.
-Doing so sometimes somehow hidden dependcies cannot be seen: everything seems fine, the new package builds always successfully and the results are working on the target.
+Doing so sometimes somehow hidden dependencies cannot be seen: everything seems fine, the new package builds always successfully and the results are working on the target.

-So to check for this kind of dependencies there is still one more final check todo (even if its boring and takes time):
+So to check for this kind of dependencies there is still one more final check to do (even if its boring and takes time):

 ::